Willi Castro Player Props: Twins vs. Braves

 Willi Castro At The Plate

-- Castro has driven in a run in 12 games this season (22.6%), including two games with multiple runs batted in.
+- In 12 games this season (22.2%), Castro has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in 24 games this season, with multiple runs four times.
+- In 44.4% of his games this season, he has scored at least once.
+And he's had four games with multiple runs (7.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.